-The main purpose of such monitoring programs was to enable a system of notifications and alerts which were tailored for triggering actions to improve the operator dispatch reliability or optimize the cost of maintenance and repairs.
-By far and large they were not used as the sole source to determine aircraft system condition for safe operation.
-Such airworthiness determination was not permitted in the absence of another accepted practice use as well (e.g., visual check or functional check).
+The main purpose of such monitoring programs was to enable a functional mechanism of notifications and alerts which were tailored for triggering actions to improve the operator dispatch reliability or optimize the cost of maintenance and repairs.

+By far and large they were not used as the sole source to determine aircraft system condition for safe operation and its compliance with type design specifications.
+Such airworthiness determination was not permitted in the absence of simultaneously using another accepted practice as well (e.g., visual check or functional check).

-There is a limited number of one-off cases when aircraft health monitoring techniques were given the maintenance credit required to alter/replace a traditional industry-accepted practice.
+There is however a limited number of one-off cases when aircraft health monitoring techniques were given the maintenance credit required to alter/replace a traditional industry-accepted practice.